The Future Ready Framework

 - Strategies for Providing Extended Time for Projects and Collaboration

 This transition is made possible through innovative uses of technology for diagnostic, formative and summative assessments, for managing learning, for engaging students in learning, and for providing anywhere, anytime learning.
-Such transitions required districts to rethink and more effectively leverage the use of instructional time.
+Such transitions required districts to rethink and more effectively leverage the use of instructional time and space.

 Elements and Levels of Readiness